Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 ## updateIdentities

 Update the currently known identities within the SDK.
-The Identity extension will merge the received identifiers with the previously saved ones in an additive manner, no identities are removed from this API.
+The Identity extension will merge the received identifiers with the previously saved ones in an additive manner; no identities are removed through this API.

 Identities with an empty _id_ or _namespace_ are not allowed and are ignored.